facebookresearch/faiss/benchs/bench_all_ivf/README.md

 - `bench_all_ivf.py`: evaluate one type of inverted file

 - `run_on_cluster_generic.bash`: call `bench_all_ivf.py` for all tested types of indices.
-Since the number of experiments is quite large the script is structued so that the benchmark can be run on a cluster.
+Since the number of experiments is quite large the script is structured so that the benchmark can be run on a cluster.

 - `parse_bench_all_ivf.py`: make nice tradeoff plots from all the results.